 custom OpenShift CLI (

 The following figure illustrates the basic OpenShift Container Platform lifecycle:

 Creating an OpenShift Container Platform cluster

 Scaling up applications

-In OpenShift Container Platform 4.3, you require access to the internet to install and entitle your cluster.
+In OpenShift Container Platform 4.3, you require access to the internet to install your cluster.
 The Telemetry service, which runs by default to provide metrics about cluster health and the success of updates, also requires internet access.
-If your cluster is connected to the internet, Telemetry runs automatically, and your cluster is registered to the Red Hat OpenShift Cluster Manager.
-From there, you can allocate entitlements to your cluster.
+If your cluster is connected to the internet, Telemetry runs automatically, and your cluster is registered to the Red Hat OpenShift Cluster Manager (OCM).

 You must have internet access to:

 Access the Red Hat OpenShift Cluster Manager page to download the installation program and perform subscription management.
 If the cluster has internet access and you do not disable Telemetry, that service automatically entitles your cluster.

 Access Quay.io to obtain the packages that are required to install your cluster.